 You might notice that the descriptions for positions of responsibility which our troop uses have attendance expectations on them Some people have asked me how we enforce these.
 Well, we do not.
 These are not demands or requirements in our troop.
 Instead we use them to indicate to the youth what sort of time requirements are typical for the position and if they will really be able to fulfill the responsibilities with all of the other things they have going on in their lives.

 Also, some positions are more integral to campouts while other positions mostly require the Scout to be at meetings.
 So we always tell the Scout that if they don’t enjoy camping, they probably shouldn’t apply for a position which has an expectation that they will attend 80% of campouts.
-So, in a nutshell, the attendance expectations provide a concrete way for the Boy Scouts to determine which position might be a good fit for them.
+So, in a nutshell, the attendance expectations provide a concrete way for the Scouts BSA to determine which position might be a good fit for them.

 Also, note we only have these attendance expectations for our leadership positions.
 I know some troops have definitions of what “active” means for rank advancement purposes.
 And the new 2011 Guide to Advancement states that one of the requirements for “active” is

 The Scout meets the unit’s reasonable expectations; or, if not, a lesser level of activity is explained.
 If, for the time period required, a Scout or qualifying Venturer or Sea Scout meets those aspects of his unit’s pre-established expectations that refer to a level of activity, then he is considered active and the requirement is met.
 Time counted as “active” need not be consecutive.
 A boy may piece together any times he has been active and still qualify.